 Told through a series of first-person, present-tense accounts of a catastrophic war between man and machine, Robopocalypse is the very definition of a page-turner.
 Wilson’s focus never loses sight of the real-world implications such a battle would have on the planet.
 That’s what makes it so gripping: The very implication of something like this happening in our very near future.

 Check out Robopocalypse on Amazon.

-Best Dystopian Book About Artificial Intelligence: Neuromancer
+Best Dystopian Book About AI: Neuromancer

 Last but not least, consider William Gibson’s 1984 dystopian novel Neuromancer: a seminal dystopian sci-fi novel about artificial intelligence that completely reshaped the subgenre as a whole.
 One of the primary inspirations for Lana and Lilly Wachowski’s 1999 film The Matrix, Neuromancer is a dystopian AI adventure for the ages.
 Following an expert hacker named Case and his one final job, Gibson’s book effectively created the cyberpunk genre with the novel.